What Do You Wear Down There? Dr. B Solves the Underwear Conundrum

 Parade

-Here at KCM, we love Parade (Katie especially loves their comfy bras), so of course, we have to recommend their high-rise brief.
-The cut is sexy without being skimpy and uncomfortable, the sizes range from XS to 3X, and the cotton blend fabric is soft and wonderfully breathable.
+Here at Katie Couric Media, we love Parade (Katie loves their comfy bras!), so of course, we have to recommend their high-rise brief.
+The cut is sexy without being skimpy and uncomfortable, sizes range from 3X to XS, and the cotton blend fabric is soft and breathable.
 One reviewer gushes, “before owning these I had never tried high-rise undies before, and I have to say that I’m hooked now.
 The fabric is super soft, it doesn’t dig into your skin, and the high rise gives a little bit of extra coverage and comfort.”

 Pact

-If you’re sick of buying single pairs of underwear, how about a six-pack?
-These cotton bikinis are made of breathable organic cotton and come in a variety of cute patterns.
-If you’re annoyed with cuts that sag during the day, don’t worry.
-One reviewer says that this pick stays put: “The cut is perfect.
+If you’re sick of buying single pairs of underwear, try buying in bulk if you know what you like.
+These cotton boy shorts are made of breezy organic cotton and come in a variety of cute patterns.
+If you’re annoyed with cuts that sag during the day, reviewers say that this pick stays put: “The cut is perfect.
 The fit is cute and comfortable.
 The material is soft and buttery.
-These are a definite go to for long lasting wear.”
+These are a definite go-to for long-lasting wear.”

 KENT Organic Cotton Thong